How to Steal Reasoning Without Reasoning Traces: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Datasets.} \texttt{OpenThoughts-114k} (\textbf{OpenThoughts}) is a public reasoning dataset spanning math, science, programming, and logic.
-Each example provides a problem input $x$ together with an \textbf{R1}-generated reasoning trace and final answer.
-We use \textbf{OpenThoughts} primarily as a source of diverse inputs for querying models.
-Only when \textbf{R1} outputs are needed, we use the traces and answers from \textbf{OpenThoughts}.

-We sample two disjoint splits of 10k inputs each.
-We query an open reasoning model on the \emph{surrogate split} to obtain $(x',t',y')$ for training inversion models.
-We query victim models on the \emph{victim split} to obtain $(x,t,y)$ for the open-weight victims and $(x,b^\star,y)$ for the black-box victims.
+\paragraph{Datasets.} \texttt{OpenThoughts-114k} (OpenThoughts) is a public reasoning dataset spanning math, science, programming, and logic.
+Each example is an input $x$, an R1-generated reasoning trace, and the final answer.
+We sample two disjoint splits of 10k inputs each: a \emph{surrogate split} for querying an open-source reasoning model to obtain $(x',t',y')$ used to train inversion models, and a \emph{victim split} for querying the victim to obtain $(x,t,y)$ (open-weight victim) or $(x,b^\star,y)$ (black-box victim).